Bette Davis: 1983–1985: Illness and My Mother's Keeper

+My Mother's Keeper

+In 1978, Davis's longtime rival Joan Crawford's daughter Christina published a memoir titled Mommie Dearest.
+Davis defended Crawford, saying, "I was not Miss Crawford's biggest fan but, wisecracks to the contrary, I did and still do respect her talent.
+What she did not deserve was that detestable book written by her daughter."
+She then went on to express the horror she would feel if her daughter, B. D. Hyman, did something like that to her.

-During this time, her relationship with her daughter B.D.
-Hyman deteriorated when Hyman became a born-again Christian and attempted to persuade Davis to follow suit.
+During this time, her relationship with Hyman deteriorated when Hyman became a born-again Christian and attempted to persuade Davis to follow suit.
 With her health stable, she traveled to England to film the Agatha Christie mystery Murder with Mirrors (1985).
 Upon her return, she learned that Hyman had published My Mother's Keeper, in which she chronicled a difficult mother-daughter relationship and depicted scenes of Davis's overbearing and drunken behavior.

-Several of Davis's friends commented that Hyman's depiction of events was not accurate; one said "So much of the book is out of context".
-Mike Wallace re-broadcast a 60 Minutes interview he had filmed with Hyman a few years earlier in which she commended Davis on her skills as a mother, and said that she had adopted many of Davis's principles in raising her own children.
+Several of Davis's friends commented that Hyman's depiction of events was not accurate; one said, "So much of the book is out of context".
+Mike Wallace re-broadcast a 60 Minutes interview he had filmed with Hyman a few years earlier in which she commended Davis on her skills as a mother and said that she had adopted many of Davis's principles in raising her own children.

 Critics of Hyman noted that Davis financially supported the Hyman family for several years and had recently saved them from losing their house.
 Despite the acrimony of their divorce years earlier, Gary Merrill also defended Davis.
 Interviewed by CNN, Merrill said that Hyman was motivated by "cruelty and greed".
 Davis's adopted son Michael Merrill ended contact with Hyman, and refused to speak to her again, as did Davis, who disinherited her.

 In her second memoir This 'n That (1987), Davis wrote: "I am still recovering from the fact that a child of mine would write about me behind my back, to say nothing about the kind of book it is.
 I will never recover as completely from B.D.'s book as I have from the stroke.
 Both were shattering experiences."
 Her memoir concluded with a letter to her daughter, in which she addressed her several times as Hyman, and described her actions as "a glaring lack of loyalty and thanks for the very privileged life I feel you have been given".
 She concluded with a reference to the title of Hyman's book, "If it refers to money, if my memory serves me right, I've been your keeper all these many years.
 I am continuing to do so, as my name has made your book about me a success."